 At Amazon, many questions map directly to Leadership Principles, and candidates are expected to provide concrete examples from past work.

-After technical and behavioral rounds are complete, the final decision phase begins.
-In some companies, a hiring committee reviews all interviewer feedback and makes a collective offer/no-offer decision.
+After the technical and behavioral rounds are complete, the final decision phase begins.
+In some companies, a hiring committee reviews all interviewer feedback and makes the final offer or no-offer decision.

-If the candidate clears the process, the recruiter extends the offer.
-Then comes negotiation (compensation, bonuses, start date) and final acceptance.
+If the candidate clears the process, the recruiter communicates the result and sends the formal offer.
+That is usually followed by negotiation around compensation, bonuses, start date, and final acceptance.

 📝 Important to note

-This sequence is a typical model, not a strict rule.
-Companies can reorder or combine rounds, but the core evaluation dimensions are similar across Big Tech.
+This sequence is a typical model, not a rigid standard.
+Companies can reorder rounds, combine them, or add role-specific checks, but the core evaluation dimensions are usually similar across Big Tech.

 Specialized types of interviews